 Preschool are involved in at least two community outreach service projects

-lesson to us at Covenant as the lessons that teach ABC's and 123's.
+us at Covenant as the lessons that teach ABC's and 123's.

 Non-discriminatory Policy: Covenant United Methodist Preschool admits